If you love crunchy cookies, these cornflakes cookies are just for you! Shaped into bite sizes, these cookies are beautifully crunchy inside and out.

 - You can also increase the amount of cornflakes but I do not quite recommend this as that would mean that there is probably not enough cookie dough to hold all the cornflakes together to form cookies.

-Can you use frosted or sugar coated cornflakes
+Can you use frosted cornflakes to make these cornflakes crunch cookies?

 - No, I would not recommend these as they will make the cookies too sweet.
 This recipe uses plain cornflakes.

 Can you add dried fruits or nuts into the cookies?

 - Yes, you certainly can.
 Do take note, however, that too much of extra ingredients will change the texture of the cookies as the cookies will have lesser dough to hold the cornflakes and the fruits and nuts together.